 Bus drivers must promptly report all student misconduct to the administration.
 These reports may be oral or written.
 Students who violate the Rules for Conduct will be referred to their building principal for discipline.
+Video footage will be recorded now on certain buses.
 Disciplinary consequences may include:

-- Warning letter (unless severe, then Out-Of-School Suspension along with steps 2-4.) - 2.
+- 1. Warning letter (unless severe, then Out-Of-School Suspension along with steps 2-4.) - 2.
 One week suspension from the bus. - 3.
 Three week suspension from the bus. - 4.
 Suspension from the bus for the remainder of the school year.